 Car limit: If the first element of cost of a car exceeds the car limit for the financial year in which you start to hold it, that first element of cost is generally reduced to the car limit.
-The car limit for the 2015-16 income year is \$57,466.
+The car limit for 2016-17 is \$57,581.